 1. Ice Skate on Town Square or in Teton Village

 Winter on Town Square features an outdoor skating rink, named "Winter Wonderland."
-If you have your own skates, you can glide across the ice under the twinkling lights of the square and elk antler arches at anytime day or night.
+If you have your own skates, you can glide across the ice under the twinkling lights of the square and elk antler arches at anytime day or night for free.
 If you don't have skates, the rink is manned from 4:30 to 9 p.m.
 Tuesday to Friday and noon to 9 p.m. on weekends.
-During these times, skate rentals ($10) are available in the Stage Stop building.
+During these times, skate rentals ($15) are available in the Stage Stop building.
 Hot chocolate is free at the Stage Stop, too!

-New for winter 2017-18 is a skating rink on Teton Village's Commons, at the base of Jackson Hole Mountain Resort.
-It is open daily from 3 to 9 p.m.
-Skate rentals ($12) are available in the warming hut next to the rink.
+Teton Village's skating rink in the Village Commons at the base of Jackson Hole Mountain Resort is open daily from 3 to 9 p.m.
+No fee to skate and skate rentals ($15) are available in the warming hut next to the rink.

 During and after your Saturday ski day at Jackson Hole Mountain Resort this season, you will be treated to free music slope side to pump you up for your next set of runs, or help you get into the après ski spirit.

 • Billing itself as "ski bum music," the Tram Jam is stationed at the bottom of the Bridger Gondola (or the Aerial Tram) from 11 a.m. to 2 p.m. every Saturday throughout the winter.
-For the past 24 years, the band—fronted by Jackson Hole music legend, Peter “Chanman” Chandler–has been jamming out roots and rock reggae beats no matter what the weather.
+For 30 years, the band—fronted by Jackson Hole music legend, Peter “Chanman” Chandler–has been jamming out roots and rock-reggae beats no matter what the weather.

-• Music Under the Tram is a series of free spring concert series.
+• Music Under the Tram is a free spring concert series.
 Great bands entertain the crowds starting at 3 p.m. every Saturday in March in this unforgettable, sunny location under the tram.

 5. Stop By the National Fish Hatchery